KingT2999/Wallpy/README.md

 Run main.py to run the program.

 If you need to add a new video to the program, just add it to the web/video.
-The file name cannot contain spaces
+The file name cannot contain spaces.